cheminfo/c6h6-documentation/src/book/spectra/mining/common/normalization/README.md

-# Data normalization
+# Preprocessing

 In order to compare spectra it is required to create a matrix.
-In this matrix each row corresponds to a spectrum while the column are the various values for a specific X. To create this matrix we apply various normalization methods that consist to:
+In this matrix each row corresponds to a spectrum while the columns are the various values for a specific X. To create this matrix we apply various preprocessing methods that consist to:

-- preprocess the data in order to reduce the impact of sample preparation or experimental artifacts using various filters
+- filter the data in order to reduce the impact of sample preparation or experimental artifacts using various filters
 - select the representative part of the spectra that is expected to be important for the analysis
-- remove large peaks not characteristic of the sample (like water in NMR spectra) that could interfere with the analysis
+- remove large peaks not characteristic to the sample (like water in NMR spectra) that could interfere with the analysis
 - reduce the number of points in order to accelerate the analysis
-- apply post-processing algorithm allowing to normalize
+- apply matrix related processing allowing to normalize the columns

 <img src="images/preferences.png">